VuNguyen123456/Concurrent-Traffic-Control-on-a-One-Lane-Bridge/README.md

 ## Bridge Restrictions

-The system must enforce the following safety constraints:
+The system enforces the following safety constraints:

-- **R1 – Direction Restriction:**
+- **R1 – Direction Restriction**
-  Vehicles may only cross in one direction at a time (to prevent collisions).
+  Vehicles may cross the bridge in only one direction at a time to prevent collisions.

-- **R2 – Weight Restriction:**
+- **R2 – Weight Restriction**
-  The total weight of vehicles on the bridge must not exceed **750 units** (to prevent collapse).
+  The total weight of vehicles on the bridge must not exceed **750 units** at any time to prevent collapse.

 Violating either restriction is considered a system failure.